Why is Justice blind? Is she impartial? Or is she blinkered?

 Friends Ed and Tim take opposing briefs in a rape case.
 The key witness is a woman whose life seems a world away from theirs.
 At home, their own lives begin to unravel as every version of the truth is challenged.

-Consent, Nina Raine’s powerful, painful, funny play, sifts the evidence from every side and puts Justice herself in the dock.
-It premiered as a co-production between the National Theatre and Out of Joint, directed by Roger Michell at the National Theatre in 2017.
+Consent, Nina Raine's powerful, painful, funny play, sifts the evidence from every side and puts Justice herself in the dock.
+It premiered as a co-production between the National Theatre and Out of Joint, directed by Roger Michell at the National Theatre in 2017, and transferred to the West End in 2018.
+It was shortlisted for the 2018 Susan Smith Blackburn Prize.

 'One of Nina Raine's most enjoyable and intelligent plays yet.
 Unreservedly recommended'Independent